 Account applications

-Based on your answers, you'll either be able to access the full Coinbase platform in Canada (potentially subject to net purchase limits) or, if your answers suggest that your risk tolerance isn’t appropriate for investing in crypto, you'll be restricted from opening an account.
+Based on your answers, you'll either be able to access the full Coinbase platform in Canada (potentially subject to net purchase limits) or, if your answers suggest that you have limited crypto investing experience or risk tolerance, you may continue opening your account, but you will have a net purchase limit of $1000 in a rolling 12 month period.

 Purchase limits

 Based on Canadian regulatory requirements, you may be subject to rolling 12-month limits that begin when you open your account.
-This varies by province or territory of residence.
+This varies by province or territory of residence, so you'll need to update your address if you move.

 Where these limits apply, the applicable limit depends on the asset in question and your answers to the questions we asked during onboarding.
 No limits apply to purchases of Bitcoin (BTC), Ethereum (ETH), Bitcoin Cash (BCH), or Litecoin (LTC).
 The table below summarizes the limits: